it-all/slimAdmin/README.md

 Reporting Methods:

 1. Database Log
-    If the database and system events services have been set as properties in the ErrorHandler class, all errors are logged to the system_events table.
+    If the database and system events services have been set as properties in the ErrorHandler class, all errors are logged to the SystemEvents table.
 The stack trace is not provided, instead, a reference is made to view the log file for complete details.

 2. File Log
     All error details are logged to $config['storage']['logs']['pathPhpErrors'].